 Shrimp are natural cleaners of your aquarium, and almost all shrimp eat algae.
 A Shrimp can be perfect for algae control in your tank, but not all shrimp eat all types of algae.
+For Shrimp, eating algae provides them with essential nutrients for daily activities and long-term survival.
+It also helps them build their immunity to diseases, allowing them to live for longer periods.

-The Amano shrimp is one of the best algae eating shrimp out there but not the only one.
+The Amano shrimp is one of the best algae-eating shrimp out there but not the only one.
 Most shrimp will eat algae, but not all shrimp will eat all types of algae.

 What Kind of Algae Will Dwarf Shrimp Eat?